 Analysis / Bias

 In review, GreenMedInfo primarily publishes alternative health and nutrition information.
 For example, they publish journal abstracts from Pubmed, which are generally pro-science.
 However, GreenMedInfo also publishes original articles such as this: Coronavirus Death Rate Lower Than Thought.
-This story is reasonably sourced to the World Health Organization and Stat News.
+This story is reasonably sourced from the World Health Organization and Stat News.
 While some articles are accurate and align with the consensus of science many do not.
 GreenMedInfo frequently publishes false information about a link between Autism and Vaccinations such as this: Mercury exposure from thimerosal containing childhood vaccines raised the subsequent risk of atypical autism diagnosis.
 According to the CDC, there is no link between vaccines and autism.
 Further, they promote miracle cures for cancer such as this Research: Plants Cure Cancer, Not Chemicals.
 Finally, they also promote conspiracy theories such as this Why Doctors”Do Not Want to Find a Cure for Cancer”.
 When it comes to sourcing, GreenMedInfo routinely relies on very poor sources such as Natural News and Mercola.

 Failed Fact Checks

 - “If a child has a mitochondrial disorder […] she is more at risk of having a vaccine pushing her over the edge and causing a bad reaction” – Unsupported